akash321-droid/CNN-Alzheimers-ImageProcessing/README.md

 - **Dataset Link:** https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset

-Ensure the directory structure looks like for training (no change needed for testing):
+Ensure the directory structure looks like for training (change the folder names corresponding to the names below):

 ```
 data/